RichardMandle/cylindr/README.md

 * tqdm
 * pickle

-* some MD data (tested using Gromacs .trr and .gro files)
+* some MD data (tested using Gromacs .trr/.xtc and .gro/.pdb files)

 # Returns
 * A cylindrical pair correlation function of the whole MD trajectory, e.g.: